Corn chips

 • Corn is low-FODMAP

-• Check for onion/garlic seasonings
+• Check labels for high-FODMAP flavorings

 Is Corn chips Healthy?
 Diet Ratings & Controversy Score | FoodRef.ai